 This award is open for trainees in the NIHR Infrastructure who are fully or partly funded by a BRC, CLAHRC, PSTRC or an NIHR School to apply for up to £500 to support the costs of going to present their work in another part of the NIHR Infrastructure.
 The award is specifically designed to encourage networking and to enhance the trainees’ experience through presenting their research.

 Links and resources

-• NIHR TCC Training and Development Webinar Channel
+• NIHR Academy Training and Development Webinar Channel

 • The ‘Funding View’ – Interactive map of funding schemes

 • INVOLVE – supports active public involvement in NHS, public health and social care research